*Updated 2024

 While not for every child or family unit, sleepaway camp has long been a staple of the American childhood.
 There are an estimated 14,000 summer camps in the US of which around 8,400 of them are overnight camps, according to the American Camp Association.
-Yet, these days, lingering pandemic concerns as well as a more protective approach to parenting has led mothers and fathers to balk at the thought of sending their child away from home and out into nature for the summer.
+Yet, these days, a more protective approach to parenting have led mothers and fathers to balk at the thought of sending their child away from home and out into nature for the summer.

 Let’s examine three reasons why parents should send their kids to sleepaway camp and three reasons why they shouldn’t.